 When Companies House finally acted against Mr Brewer, he said he was “Gobsmacked” by the decision to prosecute.
 “I highlighted an issue and then wrote to those concerned and told them what I had done and asked to meet to discuss the problems but was ignored, then out of the blue they decided to prosecute me for being a Whistle Blower”.
 Mr Brewer was fined £1,602 and ordered to pay £10,462.50 and a victim surcharge of £160.
 He could have faced up to two years in prison, had he fought the case in Crown Court.

-Companies House said Mr Brewer was prosecuted after he ignored warnings about the seriousness of the offence.
+Companies House said Mr Brewer was prosecuted after he ignored warnings about the severity of the offence.

 Mr Brewer alleged that Companies House doesn’t do anything to verify the information, such as the names of directors and the ultimate owners of companies that are put on the online forms.
 In response to the allegation, Companies House explains that its records were under constant scrutiny by law enforcement agencies and were a powerful tool for identifying inaccurate or fraudulent information.